zmon/ndoch2015/welcome.md

 Code for America Brigade brings together developers, designers, data geeks, civic leaders, organizers, and idea-makers from communities to help local government and civic organizations adopt open web technologies.
 Code for America Brigade is the volunteer arm of the larger, national organization Code for America.

+What is [Civic Hacking](https://www.youtube.com/watch?v=H_on0kXZ07M), this video will help explain it.

 ## Who This is For
 Anyone with a desire and a passion for applying their technology skills to improve our community, open government, and open civic data.